How the Test is Performed

 Indirect ophthalmoscopy and slit-lamp ophthalmoscopy are performed after eyedrops are placed to widen (dilate) the pupils.
 Direct ophthalmoscopy and slit-lamp ophthalmoscopy can be performed with or without the pupil dilated.

 The eyedrops may make it hard for you to focus your eyes for several hours.
 You should arrange to have someone drive you after the examination.
-Wearing sunglasses or tinted lenses will help make your dilated pupils more comfortable.
+Wearing sunglasses or tinted lenses will help your eyes feel more comfortable.

 - Are allergic to any medicines